JeffSmith-ok/GitHub_Upload/README.md

 """

-"""Part 5: Save the results.
+Part 5: Save the results.

-Output this list of inexpensive loans to a csv file 1.
+Finally, output this list of inexpensive loans to a csv file 1.
 Use `with open` to open a new CSV file.
 a.
 Create a `csvwriter` using the `csv` library.
 b.
 Use the new csvwriter to write the header variable as the first row.
 c.
 Use a for loop to iterate through each loan in `inexpensive_loans`.